inivekin/abosa/abosa.typ

 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2176)[```none
-Entrails run through slackened wrists an catch me in a trap thats new, arms empty hurting more than fists o heavy hauns I wrested through.
+Entrails run through slackened wrists and catch me in a trap thats new, arms empty hurting more than fists of heavy hands I wrested through.
-Tae stay in would be tedious,
+To stay in would be tedious,
-interred, immure in unnerside, but could I prefer previous compared tae feeling set aside?
+interred, immure in underside, but could I prefer previous compared to feeling set aside?
-If I look inward tae my sims,
+If I look inward to my sims,
-fae probabilities that swell
+for probabilities that swell
-in sleep wi dormant robot limbs, would I emerge an fear dispel wi owerincubated skills, which squanders in anxiety that's cloaked a life through many kills o maximal variety?
+in sleep with dormant robot limbs, would I emerge and fear dispel with overincubated skills, which squanders in anxiety that's cloaked my life through many kills of maximal variety?
-But fostering each scar an scrape am answered by my falters met, the ties I cut can keep their shape as strippings frae a stuffed headset.
+But fostering each scar and scrape
+I'm answered by my falters met, the ties I cut can keep their shape as strippings from a stuffed headset.
+I won't retrace the travelled lead,
+I'm disembowelled, unwrangling,
-I won't retrace the travelled lead, am disembowelled, unwrangling, a sleeve emptied o ravelled tweed, a loose weave I'll leave dangling.
+a sleeve emptied of ravelled tweed, a loose weave I'll leave dangling.
-Erry fix I set is unjammed
+Ev'ry fix I set is unjammed
-when I settle tae the rhythm,
+when I settle to the rhythm,
-Predictably my life hae programmed chaos fae its algorithm.
+Predictably my life has programmed chaos for its algorithm.
-Behind me doors close silently, ahead is what I can't prevent, a force withoot concept o me, nae mean or kind, but ignorant.
+Behind me doors close silently, ahead is what I can't prevent, a force without concept of me, not mean or kind, but ignorant.
 ```]

 #colbreak()
 #code(numbers: true, firstnumber: 2208)[```none
-Then, trills o sinusoidal twins,
+Then, trills of sinusoidal twins,
 bimodel in their urgency,
 like shrill staccato violins,
-are racing tae converge on key
+are racing to converge on key
-fae logical method tae cleanse
+for logical method to cleanse
-me o the space an help confine
+me of the space and help confine
 in time, that polarising lens
-which place my actions intae line.
+which place my actions into line.
 Confusion breaks my timidness,
-distracting wi a spectacle,
+distracting with a spectacle,
 invigorating willingness
-fae owercoming obstacle.
+for overcoming obstacle.
-A puncture tae my character,
+A puncture to my character,
-whose guilt is known tae be a guide.
+whose guilt is known to be a guide.
 Encroaching external factor
-has actuated owerride.
+has actuated override.
 My tortured ligaments pulled tight
 is weak but only strategy
-tae dodge capture o harshest light
+to dodge capture of harshest light
-pervasive tae anatomy,
+pervasive to anatomy,
-wi heat enough so tae ignite
+with heat enough it might ignite
-a brightness tae see intae me
+a brightness to see into me
-where usual turn fae respite
+where usual turn for respite
-cannae hide face where dark would be.
+cannot hide face where dark would be.
-If someone's oot there tae surmise
+If someone's out there to surmise
 what shows in photogrammetry
-they'd nae see brows raised in surprise
+they'd not see brows raised in surprise
 but angled, intense inwardly,
 as sorriness was subturfuge
-tae quarantine parts so angry
+to quarantine parts so angry
 at being locked in centrifuge
-o world that's crueller than need be.
+of world that's crueller than need be.
 ```]

 #set page(columns: 1)
 #image("img/st-damocles-rides-a-pulse.jpg",width: 100%, height: 100%)
 #set page(columns: 2)
 #code(numbers: true, firstnumber: 2240)[```none
-Tinged wi darker tint perspective as bombardment densities grow, my attention's more defective, but less identically so.
+Tinged with darker tint perspective as bombardment densities grow, my attention's more defective, but less identically so.
-All observation frae surrounds won't breach new optical blockade, the passers by nae matter-bound can't penetrate my strengthened shade.
+All observation from surrounds won't breach new optical blockade, the passers by not matter-bound can't penetrate my strengthened shade.
 This aggravated cancelling,
-I've power nau tae energise,
+I've power now to energise,
-what can't be blocked am scrambling,
+what can't be blocked I'm scrambling,
-I've nae hunger tae analyse,
+I've no hunger to analyse,
-my will o thought's focused tae crush - onslaught via gushed resentment an rapid cycles o bloodrush - enemy tae all contentment.
+my will of thought's focused to crush - onslaught via gushed resentment and rapid cycles of bloodrush - enemy to all contentment.
-External sounds dinnae subsist, wi isolating vaccuum tech my snarling hastened breaths should mist, but I've nae bending light tae check, fae just neutrinos wriggle through, am sealed tae high hermetics, but seethings ease wi naught tae do, if seen I would seem pathetic.
+External sounds do not subsist, with isolating vaccuum tech my snarling hastened breaths should mist, but I've no bending light to check, for just neutrinos wriggle through,
+I'm sealed to high hermetics,
+but seethings ease with naught to do, if seen I would seem pathetic.
 How quick my angst evaporates
-When sparing thought tae recognise how badly body regulates the hate on which I agonise.
+When sparing thought to recognise how badly body regulates the hate on which I agonise.
 I can't ignore what I abhor,
-an live in peace by forgoing,
-as all too late I'd repeat flaw, let empty space keep on growing.
+and live in peace by forgoing, as all too late I'd repeat flaw, let empty space keep on growing.
 ```]